Share This Article

 Because we just can’t get enough of a good city diner and neither can you.

 There’s something about the diner.
 It’s more than just a casual eating experience, there’s a whole culture that surrounds the vintage American eateries.
 From the very first ding of the brass bell at the door to sliding into your favorite plush corner booth, and all that shiny linoleum in between.
-You can’t help but smile at the warmth and familiarity that makes up the atmosphere of every diner across the country.
+You can’t help but smile at the warmth and familiarity that make up the atmosphere of every diner across the country.

 Columbus has its fair share of greasy spoons and local dives, it’s true.
 But right now, we pay tribute to the best of Columbus’ diners, pure and unfiltered.
 So tuck that napkin down your collar and saddle up, here’s a list of the city’s best dining institutions.